GOP senators demand DOJ, SBA probe over whether Planned Parenthood applied for PPP loans despite ineligibility

 "It’s time for everyone to come together to address this pandemic, not for uninformed political attacks on access to essential health care," Ayers said.

-The calls for investigation comes after Paul, last month, said he was "successful" in preventing the Senate coronavirus relief bill from including a provision that would provide PPP assistance to Planned Parenthoods across America.
+The calls for investigation come after Paul last month said he was "successful" in preventing the Senate coronavirus relief bill from including a provision that would provide PPP assistance to Planned Parenthoods across America.

-Fox News first reported last month that Paul "forced" Democrats to remove the provision which would have allowed every Planned Parenthood across the country to receive funds through the PPP, which he said "was always intended for small businesses."
+Fox News first reported last month that Paul "forced" Democrats to remove the provision, which would have allowed every Planned Parenthood across the country to receive funds through the PPP, which he said "was always intended for small businesses."

-"Democrats knew this was never about COVID relief or helping small businesses," Paul, R-Ky., told Fox News.
+"Democrats knew this was never about COVID relief or helping small businesses," Paul told Fox News.
 "It was a shameless attempt to fund their radical agenda on the taxpayers’ backs, and I was successful in preventing that from happening by stopping these funds from going to abortion mills."

 According to Paul’s office, the House-passed version of the $1.9 trillion coronavirus relief package included a provision that would treat individual Planned Parenthood locations as "separate and distinct entities," making them eligible for federal assistance under the PPP.